Social Media User's Guide

 Purpose and definitions

 Social media includes any tool or platform that allows individuals and institutions to publish content and engage in conversations and make connections with an audience.
-Currently popular social media platforms include Facebook, LinkedIn, Google+, Twitter, Tumblr and other blogging platforms, Instagram, Pinterest, YouTube, and Flickr.
+Currently popular social media platforms include Facebook, LinkedIn, Google+, Twitter, Tumblr and other blogging platforms, Instagram, Snapchat, Pinterest, YouTube, and Flickr.
 These guidelines are meant to:

 - Encourage Whitman departments and programs to establish and participate appropriately and effectively via social media.